 8. Pad crumbled paper towels in front of, on top of, and behind the bridge/tailpiece .
 We don’t want this hardware to move off the post.
 If the strings are loose, they may come loose from the post.

 9. For Guitars that have floating bridges: All pieces of the bridge should be removed, wrapped and bagged, and put inside the case storage compartment.
 Make sure the tailpiece, or tremelo unit, has padding underneath it, as with the strings loose and bridge off, it will be free to bounce around and might scratch or damage the guitar.

-10. For guitars with elevated pickguards, please put a folded up paper towel underneath the pickguard for extra support.
+10. For guitars with elevated pickguards, please put some folded up paper towels underneath the pickguard for extra support.